Turbomachinery CFD Validation with HELYX: NASA Rotor 67

 For engineers in the aerospace and power generation sectors, the NASA Rotor 67 is one of the most widely used benchmarks for turbomachinery CFD validation.
-First documented in a seminal 1989 NASA technical paper1, this low-aspect-ratio transonic axial-flow fan rotor presents a a demanding test case for CFD codes, involving high rotational speeds, complex shock wave structures, and significant compressible effects.
-Accurately predicting its performance is a direct indicator of a solver’s capability for industrial-scale turbomachinery applications.
+First documented in a seminal 1989 NASA technical paper1, this low-aspect-ratio, transonic, axial-flow fan rotor is a demanding test case for CFD codes, involving high rotational speeds, complex shock wave structures and significant air compressibility effects.
+Accurately predicting its performance is a direct indicator of any CFD solver’s capability for industrial-scale turbomachinery applications.

-This study details a comprehensive NASA Rotor 67 CFD validation using HELYX, our open-source software.
-The goal is to demonstrate the accuracy and efficiency of HELYX in replicating the complete experimental performance map published in NASA Technical Paper 2879, which includes total pressure ratio, efficiency, and detailed local flow phenomena.
+The study presented herein details a comprehensive NASA Rotor 67 CFD validation using HELYX, ENGYS’ general purpose, open-source CFD software.
+The goal is to demonstrate the accuracy and efficiency of HELYX in replicating the complete experimental performance map published in the NASA Technical Paper 2879, which includes total pressure ratio, efficiency and detailed local flow phenomena.

-The rotor’s design pushes the aerodynamic envelope, operating at a rotational speed of 16,043 rpm with an inlet tip relative Mach number of 1.38.
-Its 22 blades are designed to achieve a pressure ratio of 1.63 at a mass flow rate of 33.25 kg/s.
-Accurately predicting its performance across the full operating range, from choke to near-stall conditions, requires a CFD tool that can robustly handle transonic flows and precisely capture boundary layer phenomena.
+The 22-blade rotor was designed to operate at a nominal rotational speed of 16,043 rpm, delivering a pressure ratio of 1.63, mass flow rate of 33.25 kg/s, and inlet tip relative Mach number of 1.38.
+Accurately predicting the fan’s performance across the full operating range, from choke to near-stall conditions, requires a CFD tool that can robustly handle transonic flows and precisely capture boundary layer phenomena.
 This makes the NASA Rotor 67 an essential CFD validation case for engineers in the aerospace and power generation sectors.

 Front view of the NASA Rotor 67 axial compressor rotor geometry, featuring metallic rotor blades arranged around a central hub, used as a benchmark in turbomachinery and CFD research.